SkafteNicki/dtu_mlops/s10_extra/high_performance_clusters.md

             --trainer.accelerator 'gpu' --trainer.devices 1  --trainer.max_epochs 5
         ```

-        which will run the image classifier script (change it if you are runnning something else).
+        which will run the image classifier script (change it if you are running something else).

     3. Finally submit the job: